-Day 5: Departure to Solan.
+Day 4: Departure to Solan

-- Departure from Karnal to Solan.

-- Arrival at Dr. Y. S. Parmar University of Horticulture & Forestry.

-- Overnight at Farmers guest house.
+- Arrival at Dr. Y. S. Parmar University of Horticulture &Forestry. - Overnight at Farmers guest house

-- Visit to Directorate of Mushroom Research on Mushroom Cultivation.

-- Visit to nearby fields.

-- Overnight in Solan.
+- Visit to Y.S.
+Parmar University of Horticulture & Forestry. - Visit to different departments of the university. - Overnight in Solan.

-Training on Cultivation of Mushroom by organic farming and exposure visit to NRC, Chambaghat and other private mushroom growing unit (Solan).
+- Training on Cultivation of Mushroom by organic farmingand exposure visit to NRC, Chambaghat and other private mushroom growing units (Shimla). - Overnight at Shimla.